servo1/Automerge-Codemirror-LiveDoc/README.md

 # Automerge-Codemirror-LiveDoc
 Potentially the most basic version of coordinating documents between client(s)/server(s) with Automerge and Codemirror

+This is intended to be used with https://github.com/servo1/automergecontroller.
+Although, it is fairly easy to implement automerge without the AutoMergeController.

 You will need to replace 'mc' as it's used as an eventemitter with your own.

 # Example Implementation